Mental Distress & Psychiatric Injury Matters

 Examples of Employment with High Stress or Turnover

 - Volunteer Firefighters

 There are effective remedies to counter the effects of mental distress in the workplace.
 Supportive employers offer access to counseling or other types of employee assistance to help staff lessen the immediate and long-term effects of mental distress.
-If you have made your employer aware of a problem, or if a psychiatric trauma is not followed up with effective counseling, call Stroebel & Johnson today for a consultation.
+If you have made your employer aware of a problem, or if a psychiatric trauma is not followed up with effective counseling, call Stroebel & Stroebel today for a consultation.